 Before it took its current form and name as the Union Jack, the UK flag was simply known as The Flag of Britain or The British Flag in the 16th century.
 Before we get into why the UK’s flag is called the Union Jack, let’s first get to know the UK as a country.
 England, Scotland, Wales, and Northern Ireland are the four countries that make up the United Kingdom.
 As a result, the country would require a flag that best represents its four countries.
+Australia, New Zealand, Tuvalu, and Fiji (although Fiji is a republic, unlike Australia and New Zealand) are the four nations’ flag with Union Jack as part of their respective national flags.
 With that in mind, let’s look at how the country’s current flag combines three older national flags: St George’s Red Cross of the Kingdom of England, St Andrew’s White Saltire of Scotland, and St Patrick’s Red Saltire of Ireland.

 If you imagine the original flags of Ireland, Scotland, and England one above the other, you’ll see the UK’s current flag vividly and clearly representing their unity.
 The name Union first appeared in print in 1625.
 There are several theories as to how it came to be known as the “Union Jack.”
 The Union part is fairly straightforward, but what about Jack?
 Here’s an idea!

 Before the 17th century, the term “Jack” was used to describe the maritime bowsprit flag, and when warships mounted the UK flag on the front, it was referred to as “the Jack.”
 When King George named the new UK Union Flag in 1801, the powerful Royal Navy referred to it as the Union Jack, and the name stuck.
 Therefore, the union jack or union flag is the United Kingdom’s national flag.